la2050/challenge/_2021/live/renovation-planners.md

   relations, advertising, outreach, etc.)

-  - What homeowners and tenants think and feel about our project Approximately how many people will be directly impacted by this proposal?: '200' Approximately how many people will be indirectly impacted by this proposal?: '33' Please describe the broader impact of your proposal.: >- Our program will educate 200 homeowners living paycheck to paycheck on how a backyard home can help them  secure their financial futures.
+  - What homeowners and tenants think and feel about our project Approximately how many people will be directly impacted by this project, program, or initiative?: '200' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '33' Describe how Los Angeles County will be different if your work is successful.: >- Our program will educate 200 homeowners living paycheck to paycheck on how a backyard home can help them  secure their financial futures.
 Our goal is to become their trusted partner and during the grant year usher 33 homeowners